 For boys using violence/abuse, harmful behaviours are just the ‘tip of the iceberg’.
 For example, imagine an iceberg.
 How much of an iceberg is visible above water?
 About 10%, right?
 Imagine the 10% you see – the tip – are the harmful behaviours.
 Well, that tip doesn’t just float itself.
 To stay afloat, it needs the other 90% that is largely invisible.

 So what is the invisible part of the iceberg, the stuff we don’t always see?
-It’s the things we deal with in therapy including shame, rejection, helplessness, family systems, trauma, adverse childhood experiences, exposure to domestic violence, gender, sexuality, inequality, disadvantage… to name a few.
+It’s the things we deal with in therapy including:

-Boys didn’t just ‘invent’ using violence/abuse, they are learned to use these behaviours to manage their ‘unmanageable’ inner worlds from relationships, society, and culture.
+Boys using adolescent aggression didn’t just ‘invent’ the use of violence, they learned to use these behaviours from relationships, society, and culture.
 As such, changing boys’ use of violence doesn’t just begin by changing the behaviours of boys.
 It begins by supporting boys, ourselves, and society to transform what we consider to be healthy relationships.

-Taking our sons to counselling without further family and social support is asking boys to take collective responsibility for family, community, and societal/cultural trauma.
-It takes a village to raise a boy.
+Taking our sons to counselling without further family and social support is like asking boys to take collective responsibility for family, community, and societal/cultural trauma.
+We need to go beyond psychological understandings of violence in boys

 Psychology has an important role in understanding gender-based abuse.
 However, traditional psychology and labels often cause further harm, omit experiences of trauma, and obscure responsibility.
 Ignoring the wider context is like studying a fish when it’s not in water.